havramar/sf2-ajax-db-profiling-toolbar/README.md

 ![Example](db_queries.png)

 Symfony2 introduced new [Ajax requests profiling](http://symfony.com/blog/new-in-symfony-2-6-ajax-requests-in-the-web-debug-toolbar) in 2.6 version.
-One thing that I was missing still few details about these requests:
+There is lack of following details of these requests:

 * how many database queries were made,
 * how much time they took,